 The Forestry Commission or the Animal and Plant Health Agency (APHA) must confirm cases of Chalara fraxinea.

-Phytophthora ramorum infected larch has to be confirmed by a statutory plant health notice (SPHN).
+Phytophthora ramorum infected larch and sweet chestnut has to be confirmed by a statutory plant health notice (SPHN).

 Where to use this item